Affiliate links on Android Authority may earn us a commission. Learn more.

 Downwell finally arrives on the Google Play Store

 Retro graphics, check.
 Rapid platforming action, check.
-Old school difficulty, check.
+New school difficulty, check.
 Downwell is a nostalgic game that doesn’t hold your hand but always plays fair.
 When it hit iOS and Steam in 2015, reviewers went nuts over it.
 Now that unforgiving, teeth-grinding gameplay is finally hitting Android.

 Downwell is game in which you, and try to keep up here, fall down a well.
 It’s a rouge-like vertical scroller in which you collect gems, equipment, and upgrades in procedurally generated levels.
 The game was designed by a single 23-year-old developer Ojiro Fumoto, and it is singularly intense.
 Although many have compared it to Spelunky, Downwell is far more action-oriented, requiring laser focus on the part of the player.